Social conservatism in Canada: Background

 In modern times, however, social conservatism has not been as influential in Canada as in the past, and has been in constant decline.
-The main reason is that right-wing, neoliberal politics as promoted by leaders such as Paul Martin and former Prime Minister Stephen Harper have not been linked to moral or social conservatism.
+The main reason is that right-wing, neoliberal politics as promoted by leaders such as former Prime Minister Stephen Harper have not been linked to moral or social conservatism.
 That is, there is no large political party behind it, and social conservatives have divided their votes.